by Texas Homesteader ~

 Fabric Bags: It’s very easy for me to remember my fabric bags when I go to the store since they’re always in the trunk of my car.
-Plus they’re so much easier to carry since the straps are long enough to go over my shoulder.
+Plus they’re so much easier to carry than those flimsy plastic bags since the fabric bag’s straps are long enough to go over my shoulder.

-And I recently acquired a handmade basket that replaces plastic shopping bags for those quick stops too.
-Plus the basket holds my soon-to-be-purchases for me while I’m shopping.
-I wrote about the Reaction To My Basket while shopping.
-Everyone I meet loves it, and so do I!
+Woven Basket: And I recently acquired a handmade basket that replaces plastic shopping bags for those quick stops too.

 Learn To Make It Yourself

 I’d been frustrated that I couldn’t even recycle those plastic tubs my yogurt was sold in because our city didn’t accept that kind of plastic.

-So I decided to learn to make my own homemade yogurt and found out it was deceptively easy.
-Since I make my yogurt in single-serve 1/2-pint canning jars there’s no plastic necessary!
+It’s not just yogurt I’ve learned to make.
 I’ve also made vinegar out of pineapple scraps (it’s delicious).
 Plus I strive to preserve much of our garden produce by canning or dehydrating.
 All that garden goodness is stored in glass jars in my pantry.

-Think Outside The Box For Trash Bag Needs
+Think Outside The Box For Trash-Bag Needs

 Plastic Food Wrap

 As a beekeeper I’m always looking for ways to use products of the hive.
 I’ve made beeswax wraps by melting beeswax from our hive onto a cute patterned lightweight cotton-blend cloth.

 But when we have to purchase bread and the bag is emptied, I’ll shake out any crumbs and fold it neatly and tuck it into a box where I store them.

-When I need a plastic food bag to separate serving-sizes after I’ve used the Cook-Once, Eat-Twice method of cooking, these bags help separate the servings.
+When I need a plastic food bag to separate serving-sizes after I’ve used the Cook-Once, Eat-Twice method of cooking, these repurposed bags help separate the servings.

 Covering Food In The Refrigerator

 When looking through the freezer recently I spied a bag labeled “Grilled Pork Steaks”.
 I thought that would be delicious to enjoy for tomorrow’s supper.
-I pulled two serving sizes from the bag and placed the frozen steak portions on a plate.
+So I pulled two serving sizes from the bag and placed the frozen steak portions on a plate.

 I topped them with an inverted bowl, the way I’d seen my grandmother do a thousand times when I was a child.
 Into the fridge it goes to thaw overnight and throughout the day tomorrow.

 I don’t know if I’ll ever be totally plastic free.
 But at least when it does come into our home I’m able to use it fully before disposing of it.

-Other Great Posts About Reducing Plastic
+Posts About Reducing Plastic

-- Reducing Plastic – It’s Easy!
+- Reducing Plastic Is Easy